Join Fr. John R. Donahue, S.J., one of Catholicism’s leading Mark experts, in exploring this remarkable Gospel.

 Christianity was at a crossroads.
 The great apostles Peter and Paul had died.
 Members of the original Christian communities had passed.
 Jesus’ word might also soon be buried and forgotten.
-But it was Mark’s good news—not Matthew’s—that saved the faith.
+But it was Mark’s good news that saved the faith.

-These 12 talks will prove to be invaluable companions for anyone seeking a deeper and fuller understanding of this simple, but fulfilling, Gospel.
+These 12 talks will prove invaluable companions for anyone seeking a deeper and fuller understanding of this simple, but fulfilling, gospel.